quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

 TODO: read up on the draft how migration works and whether to best fit this here or in TRANSPORT
 TODO: integrate https://tools.ietf.org/html/draft-deconinck-quic-multipath-02

+For now, infer from other connectivity events and path_challenge/path_response frames

 ## security

 ### key_updated